Dr. Patrick McCue

 Dr. Patrick McCue graduated from veterinary school at the University of California, Davis, in 1986.
 He subsequently completed an internship in Large Animal Medicine and Surgery at the University of Pennsylvania and a residency in Equine Reproduction at the University of California, Davis.
 He became a Diplomate of the American College of Theriogenologists in 1991 and received a PhD in Comparative Pathology, with an emphasis on reproductive endocrinology and ovarian pathology in the mare, from UC-Davis in 1992.
-Dr. McCue joined the faculty at Colorado State University in 1994 where he is currently the Iron Rose Ranch Professor of Equine Theriogenology.
+McCue joined the faculty at Colorado State University in 1994 where he is the Iron Rose Ranch Professor of Equine Theriogenology.

 and over 300 refereed publications, textbook chapters, scientific proceedings chapters and abstracts.
 He has also written over 200 monthly columns called 'The Breeding Shed' for The American Quarter Horse Journal.
-His research interests include infectious endometritis, reproductive endocrinology, reproductive pathology, and embryo transfer.
+Research interests include infectious endometritis, reproductive endocrinology, reproductive pathology, and embryo transfer.

 McCue has received the Norden Distinguished Teacher Award and the American Association of Equine Practitioners Teaching Award from veterinary students at Colorado State University and the 2017 Theriogenologist of the Year award from the American College of Theriogenologists for outstanding accomplishments in the field of Theriogenology.
 McCue has served on the Board of Directors or Organizing Committees for the American Association of Equine Practitioners, International Equine Reproduction Symposium, International Symposium on Equine Embryo Transfer, and the West Coast Equine Reproduction Symposium.